anki-code/xontrib-output-search/README.md

 xontrib load output_search
 ```

-In [tmux](https://en.wikipedia.org/wiki/Tmux) or [zellij](https://zellij.dev/) there is [erminal multiplexer fallback](https://github.com/anki-code/xontrib-output-search/pull/4) in case the output of last cmd is not available.
+In [tmux](https://en.wikipedia.org/wiki/Tmux) or [zellij](https://zellij.dev/) there is [terminal multiplexer fallback](https://github.com/anki-code/xontrib-output-search/pull/4) in case the output of last cmd is not available.

 ## Use cases
 #### Get URL from output